patientx/ComfyUI-Zluda/README.md

 <h2>## What's New ?</h2>

+(05.26) :: If you update after today [ ComfyUI Revision: 2211 [16a493a1] | Released on '2024-05-26' ] Please re-run install.bat , there is a new package needed to be installed and after that we would also need to reapply the necessary torch changes , so to do this the easy way , be sure to update with "git pull" inside the folder, just run install.bat , it will setup the necessary stuff once again.

 (05.14) :: Please try the "stop gen." button on menu, it is supposed to stop generation immediately, not effecting any other incoming queue items.
 Report any problems.

 (05.14) :: Added ComfyUI-Manager auto install.
 Recommended a must have (maybe the first of many?) custom node.